carinapilar/Learning-Python/Data Science with Python - Alura School/readme.md

 Here you will find the exercises I've done while studying the Data Science with Python course from Alura School.

-You can find more details about the course on its page here: https://cursos.alura.com.br/formacao-data-science-python.
+You can find more details about the course on [its page here](https://cursos.alura.com.br/formacao-data-science-python).